“You may not be interested in war, but war is interested in you.” — Leo Tolstoy

 1936 Berlin Olympics

 Germany showcased their rebuilt country in the 1936 Olympics.
 The mere fact that Berlin was chosen for the games signaled their readmission into the international community and a tacit approval of fascism.
-The Olympics were a coming-out party, of sorts.
+The Olympics was a coming-out party, of sorts.
 Nazis took full advantage by building the first substantial Olympic village, temporarily taking down anti-Semitic billboards, clearing Gypsies (Romani) out of the city, outlawing prostitution, and treating foreign journalists and athletes hospitably.
 Visitors were oblivious to construction of the Sachsenhausen concentration camp north of the city.
 The sports complex was magnificent by 1930s standards and the same Hindenburg balloon that crashed in New Jersey a year later flew over the main stadium during opening ceremonies.
 Nazis underscored their connection with the ancient Greek founders of the Olympics by relaying the torch from Athens to Berlin — a tradition that lives on.
 In fact, some members of the International Olympic Committee (IOC) thought Germany was a good choice to host the games because of their embrace of eugenics, similar to the ancient Greek Spartans’ killing of deformed babies.